Emerging Patterns of Household Formation in Singapore

 What you can expect…

-• Researchers will conduct an ethnographic interview with you for up to 3 hours, once.
+Researchers will conduct one in-person ethnographic interview with you for up to 3 hours in your home.

-• The discussion will be audio-recorded for transcription purposes (if you are able to).
+The discussion will be audio-recorded for transcription purposes.

-• You will have the opportunity to share your unique family story and contribute to a more comprehensive understanding of Singaporean families and emerging household trends.
+You will have the opportunity to share your unique household story and contribute to a more comprehensive understanding of Singaporean households and emerging trends.

 What you stand to gain…

-• Benefit families like yours by helping researchers and the general public understand emerging household formation trends in Singapore better!
+Benefit households like yours by helping researchers and the general public understand them better.

 Why are we conducting this study?

 Dr Kalpana Vignehsa and her colleagues from the Institute of Policy Studies, NUS, are conducting a study to explore emerging household formation trends in Singapore.
-This emerging household formation project aims to address research gaps in relatively understudied subpopulations in Singapore by providing a holistic picture of the heterogeneity of emerging trends.
-Emerging household trends refer to new typologies that occur with some regularity that may be considered emerging segments, such as cohabiting unmarried adults, childless married couples, and sandwiched young seniors.
+This emerging household formation project aims to address research gaps in relatively understudied subpopulations in Singapore by providing a holistic picture of the heterogeneity of household forms.

-Through this ethnography interview study, we seek to understand these households' motivations and challenges, with a focus on housing needs, relationship preferences, societal pressures, and social barriers.
-We want to know if there is a pattern to how these families emerge, the main similarities and differences that may exist among them, and some of the boons and burdens experienced stemming from being in an emerging household formation situated in Singapore.
-Share your unique family story and contribute to a more comprehensive understanding of Singaporean families!
+Through these ethnographic interviews, we seek to understand these households' motivations and challenges, with a focus on how they came to be formed.
+We want to know if there is a pattern to how these households emerge, the main similarities and differences that may exist among them, and some of the boons and burdens they experience.

 Study Title: